 Additional tips

-Because paracress is only partially frost-hardy, a sheltered location with winter protection is recommended for outdoor cultivation in temperate climates.
-When grown in pots, the plant is overwintered at temperatures between 5 and 15°C, ideally in a winter garden.
+Seeds germinate best at temperatures around 27°C, while higher temperatures above 35°C can impair root growth and seedling vigor.
+Because paracress is only moderately frost-hardy, a sheltered location with winter protection is recommended for outdoor cultivation in temperate climates.
+When grown in pots, the plant should be overwintered at temperatures between 5 and 15°C, ideally in a conservatory.
+Excessive soil salinity can impair its growth.
 In order to quickly obtain a fine, crumbly and permeable soil with good nutrient and water storage capacity, additional incorporation of biochar and primary rock flour is recommended.

 Type of propagation